usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-1/Leading Change.md

 \-**Winston Churchill**

 As you saw in the classroom sessions, implementing change is not easy; it requires courage and a willingness to both lead and listen, just as Churchill so astutely acknowledges.
-It requires humility and recognition that we don’t always know the answers, that’s why we must talk to our users ([Digital Services Playbook Play \#1](https://playbook.usds.gov/#play1)!) first and foremost and why we value validated learning over untested assumptions.
+It requires humility and recognition that we don’t always know the answers, that’s why we must talk to our users ([Digital Services Play4 ®  Play \#1](https://playbook.usds.gov/#play1)!) first and foremost and why we value validated learning over untested assumptions.
 These tenets all apply when we approach conversations that we expect to be challenging—or perhaps even downright difficult.
 How do you make these conversations most productive?

-## Preparing for a Difficult Conversation
+## Preparing for a difficult conversation

 The first step in navigating difficult conversations and situations in general, is to prepare and strategize.
 Here are some techniques to help you prepare for a difficult conversation.